The Surrey RCMP provides ink and digital fingerprints for the following civil purposes:

-SERVICE NOTICE – The front counter at our Newton District Office will be closed until early 2020 for renovation.
+SERVICE NOTICE – The front counter at our Newton District Office will be closed until March 2020 for renovation.
 Please attend to one of our other locations for front counter service during this time.

 Surrey residents must attend in person at the front counter of either the Main Detachment (M-F 7am-7pm; Sat/Sun 9am-4pm), Guildford/Fleetwood District 2 Office (M-F 9am-4:30pm), Newton District 3 Office (M-F 9am-4:30pm), or City Centre/Whalley District 1 Office (M-F 9am-4:30pm).

 IMPORTANT: Please attend 30 minutes before closing for fingerprint services.

 - $80.50 for one full set of fingerprints; $15 for each additional set

 - $25.00 for Vulnerable Sector Check

 - Must be a resident of Surrey and attend in person.

 - In order to ensure the correct service is being provided please bring any written requests from requesting agency for the fingerprint requirement